mrspecht/movies-api/README.md

 ## Movies API

-**Movies** is a simple static API designed for IT students who want to get familiar with using APIs in web applications.
+**Movies** is a simple static API (Application Programming Interface) designed for IT students who want to get familiar with using APIs in web applications.

 ### How to use